swarch-2f-rootly/2f/Prototype_4/README.md

 ### Architectural patterns

-- **7-Tier Architecture Pattern:**
+- **8-Tier Architecture Pattern:**
-  The system is logically divided into seven layers, each serving a distinct function — from presentation and routing to computation, distribution, asynchronous messaging, and data management.
+  The system is logically divided into eight layers, each serving a distinct function — from presentation and routing to computation, distribution, asynchronous messaging, and data management.

 - **Security Perimeter (Border):**
   The WAF operates as an external **border layer**, isolating the system from untrusted traffic and acting as the first defensive boundary.